 Customer satisfaction should be understood as a lag indicator of another force.
 Customers don’t buy what we’re selling until they buy why we’re selling.
 The "why" comes from those who believe in the brand promise of your organization.
 In this world, you can’t have highly engaged customers if you don’t have highly engaged employees.

 A Culture First company is one that measures employee behaviors against the values of the company and does what is necessary to ensure all employees buy into those values.

 Why should organizations focus on Culture First?

-We do the same at Culture Amp: Our people are empowered to work independently and make decisions that are driven by our core values and culture.
+We do the same at Culture Amp: Our people are empowered to work independently and make decisions driven by our core values and culture.

-Different organizations have different cultures and it can be a mistake to try and transplant another company's culture to your company.
-Organizations have different cultures, and their people are often driven by different motivations.
+Different organizations have different cultures, and it can be a mistake to try to transplant another company's culture into your company.
+Organizations have different cultures, and different motivations often drive their people.
 Copying another culture won’t work unless both companies address identical problems, have a common values structure, and share the same makeup of employees.
 Every organization should find its own cultural DNA.

 When Amazon bought Zappos for $800 million, they weren’t paying for an online brand or a supply chain.
 They were paying for a unique culture that informed everything Zappos does.
 Amazon, sensibly, has not tried to change the Zappos culture to that of Amazon, but nor has it adopted Zappos' culture across all its business units.

 Building a Culture First organization is not easy.
 Culture should not be something that only exists while the CEO is watching.
 It should exist in every employee’s actions every day of the year.
 It is not about the perks or being perfect (a perfect culture isn’t a culture, it’s a cult).
 It’s definitely not about following a manual with unyielding adherence to the letter of the rules, no matter the circumstances.
 And it's not about just finding the perfect "culture fit."